prisma-archive/graphcool-templates/authentication/linkedin-authentication/README.md

 ## Test the Code

-First, obtain a valid Facebook token with the small app in `login.html` as mentioned above.
+First, obtain a valid LinkedIn token with the small app in `login.html` as mentioned above.

 Go to the Graphcool Playground: